Guest blog by Maria Theresa Sanchez

 Our predisposition to social interactions are also impacted by our hormones.
 By enhancing the secretion of serotonin and increasing synaptic connections in the hippocampus, rising estrogen promotes communication skills and makes women more prone to socializing in the first half of their cycle.
 The second half of the cycle would then be more apt to promoting rest and self-care.

-As for everyday practical tips to invest in your brain health as a woman, backed by scientific evidence, check out the Be Brain Powerful Switzerland campaign and its 30-day brain health challenge.
-Find out more and sign up here.
+Find out more about everyday practical tips to invest in your brain health as a woman, backed by scientific evidence, here.

 Maria-Theresa Sanchez is a recent graduate of the London School of Economics and Political Science, where she completed a Master’s in Public Administration with a focus on social impact.
 She is passionate about the intersection between mental health and environmental issues, as well as promoting female empowerment.